utkarshX-dev/DTUnite/readme.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is proprietary and not licensed under MIT or any open-source license.
+Please do not use or redistribute the code without permission.

 ---